-Quickstart: Create your first automated workflow with Azure Logic Apps - Azure portal
+Quickstart: Create your first Logic Apps workflow - Azure portal

-Also, if you don't have an Azure subscription, sign up for a free Azure account.
+An Azure subscription.
+If you don't have one, sign up for a free Azure account.

 Sign in to the Azure portal with your Azure account credentials.

 On the Logic App pane, provide basic details and settings for your logic app.
 Create a new resource group for the purposes of this example logic app.

 Property Value Description Name <logic-app-name> Your logic app's name, which must be unique across regions.
 The name can contain only letters, numbers, hyphens (

 -), underscores (

 Subscription <Azure-subscription-name> The name of your Azure subscription.
 Resource group <Azure-resource-group-name> The name of the Azure resource group in which you're creating the logic app.
 The resource group's name must be unique across regions.
 This example uses "My-First-LA-RG".
 Location <Azure-region> The Azure region where to store your logic app information.
 This example uses "West US".
 Log Analytics Off The setting for diagnostic logging, which is Off by default.
 For this example, keep the Off setting.

 When you're ready, select Review + Create.
 Confirm the details that you provided, and select Create.